 - Increasing body weight alongside causing cardiac disease

 - Atrial fibrillation that is responsible for cardiac failure and stroke (cerebrovascular accident)

 - Early death resulting from various health problem

-It was found on a research-based study that low-carb diet increases the risk of death due to –
+It was found in a research-based study that a low-carb diet increases the risk of death due to –

 - Coronary heart disease by 51%

 You can get healthy carbohydrates from vegetables, fruits, grains, or legumes.
 In a healthy diet, fiber-rich carbohydrates provide most of the calories and it is the main fuel for the brain and muscles.